 Same trip, different tiny town.
-We were in a parking lot outside the community center, trying to poach some WiFi so we could see if the mountain pass up ahead was snowed in or not.
-We couldn’t get into the network, so I moseyed on into the meeting hall looking for some intel.
+We were in a parking lot outside the community center, trying to find some WiFi so we could see if the mountain pass up ahead was snowed in or not.
+We couldn’t get into the network, so I moseyed on into the hall looking for some intel.
 Twenty local ranchers-and-wives looked up from their Sunday supper gathering.
-When I explained that I needed some information, the nearest local said, “It’s gonna cost you… you’ll have to sit down and have a free steak dinner with us!”
+When I explained that I needed some information, the nearest local said, “It’s gonna cost you – you’ll have to sit down and have a free steak dinner with us!”

 I shouldn’t continue to be surprised by scenes like these, because I’ve been part of so many.
 But I also don’t want to ever lose my appreciation of the towns and people we encounter along the way on our tours.
-The majority of our staff, crew and riders come from cities of some size, so it’s not always a familiar environment when we’re out in small towns.
+The majority of our staff, crew and riders come from cities of some size, so it’s not always a familiar environment when we’re out setting up a route.

-And yet I can count on one hand the number of times I’ve gotten a cold or indifferent reception when I’m scouting.
-Yes, tourism dollars are a universal language, but there are inevitably some significant differences between us and our hosts, whether they be demographic, political or just recreational.
+And yet I can count on one hand the number of times I’ve gotten a cold or indifferent reception.
+Yes, tourism dollars are a universal language, but there are inevitably some differences between us and our hosts, may they be demographic, political or just recreational.

-But what comes through so well in these situations are the commonalities.
-Good people are good people.
-In the end, it kind of boils down to locals inviting visitors into their home(town) – something that has been going on for centuries.
+But what come through in these situations are commonalities.
+In the end, it kind of boils down to people inviting visitors into their home(town) – something that has been going on for centuries.

-I used to interview people from various host towns for an event’s newsletter.
-My joke was that, when I asked each local rep to describe their town, they ALWAYS said “It’s a friendly place, where everyone looks out for each other.
+I used to interview people from host towns for an event’s newsletter.
+My joke was that, when I asked them to describe their town, they ALWAYS said “It’s a friendly place, where everyone looks out for each other.
 We don’t even lock our houses or cars.”
-But that attitude is exactly why most of those folks live there, and it’s no less special in each town just because it’s found in so many towns.
+But that attitude is exactly why most of these folks live there, and it’s no less special in each town just because it’s found in so many towns.

-One of the things I tell people in the towns on these planning trips is that it’s not all that difficult to find a scenic route in the Northwest – so it’s kind of an assumption that the riding will be good.
+One of the things I tell people in the towns on these planning trips is that it’s not all that difficult to find a good scenic route in the Northwest – so it’s kind of an assumption that the riding will be good.
 But I tell them the magic – often the source of the deepest memories the riders will carry away from the event – is in the moments in the towns.
-The connections with the people who’ve welcomed you into their village.

 Same trip, talking to the proprietor of the town’s general store about how the heck we were going to fit 300 people into the minimal available open space.
-In walked a youngish woman in pajama pants and a sweatshirt, wearing flip-flops, looking for an onion and some milk.
+In walks a youngish woman in pajama pants and a sweatshirt, wearing flip-flops, looking for an onion and some milk.
 “Oh, you should talk to her,” said the store owner.
 “She owns the land up behind the community center.”
-We introduced ourselves and told her our quest.
-“Well, sure,” she said of the prospect of a few hundred people camping in, essentially, her backyard.
+We introduce ourselves and tell her our quest.
+“Oh, sure,” she says of the prospect of a few hundred people camping in, essentially, her backyard.
 “I can mow that area down for you, and if you need to run power or water we can run it off my house.
 It’ll be fun!”